“What on Earth Are You Talking About?”

 You are also likely to encounter a growing number of technology terms as you explore open, online and flexible learning.
 Here we look at five which are in common use.

 The use of serious games as a way of developing understanding and mastery of knowledge, skills or competencies.
-See here for an excellent exploration of what this is and why it could be helpful for teaching and learning.

 - Immersive Learning Environments